-- From your Okta Administrator Dashboard, select Security > Authentication, and then select the Duo Security tab.
+- From your Okta Administrator Dashboard, select Security > Multifactor, and then choose Duo Security.

-- On the Duo Security Settings page, enter your integration key, secret key, and API hostname, select your Duo username format, and then click the Save button.
+- On the Duo Security Settings page, enter your integration key, secret key, and API hostname.

 After you set Duo Security as a factor in Okta, your end usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
 End users do not have any administrative control.
 When we refer to "users" we are generally referring to the individual(s) who have administrative control. are prompted to configure Duo and set up their devices during sign in if they don't already have a valid Duo registration.
 Users go through the following steps:

 Sign into Okta and receive a prompt to configure extra security.
 Select the Configure Factor button for Duo Security.

 The setup wizard is launched.
 Users must click the Start Setup button to continue.

 Users select a device (for example, mobile phone) and click the Continue button.

 Optionally, click the Enroll another device button or click the Done button when you are finished adding devices.